Steve Turner (guitarist): Career

 His first band was called The Ducky Boys.
 The lineup included future Pearl Jam member Stone Gossard.
 The Ducky Boys split around 1983.

 Turner later joined Mark Arm in Mr. Epp and the Calculations, which Arm described as "The worst band in the world".
 Mr. Epp played their final show with Turner in 1984.

 Turner was also the first guitarist in Green River which again featured Arm and Gossard, and also acquired the services of Jeff Ament (later Pearl Jam) on bass guitar.
 Turner left the band in 1985, citing differences with the "careerist" Ament.

 Arm and Turner started Mudhoney on New Year's Day, 1988.
 The Melvins bassist Matt Lukin was brought in, as was Dan Peters on drums.

-With Mudhoney, Turner recorded all their albums from Superfuzz Bigmuff in 1988 to Digital Garbage in 2018.
+With Mudhoney, Turner recorded all their albums from Superfuzz Bigmuff in 1988 to Plastic Eternity in 2023.

 Turner also has side projects such as The Thrown Ups, Monkeywrench, and played bass for a short time with legendary Seattle band The Fall-Outs.
 He also has released various solo recordings in a folk vein.

-Other Work
+Other work

 Turner founded Super Electro, an independent record label, which ran from 1992 to 1998.

+Turner's memoir, Mud Ride: A Messy Trip Through the Grunge Explosion, was published in North America by Chronicle Prism on June 13, 2023, and in the UK by Omnibus Press on June 8, 2023.
+It was co-written with music journalist, Adem Tepedelen.